British Virgin Islands

 Additional penalties may be applied if a company continues to fail substance requirements from a minimum amount of USD 10,000 to a maximum amount of USD 400,000 (High-risk IP business) or USD 200,000 (other businesses)

 Shares may be redeemable; confer no rights, or preferential rights, to distributions; confer special, limited or conditional rights, including voting rights; confer no voting rights; participate only in certain assets of the company; where issued in, or converted to, one class or series, be convertible to another class or series, in the manner specified in the memorandum and articles of association.
-Shares may be with or without par value.

 Shareholders – Business companies may be formed by one or more shareholders, who can be either natural or legal persons, residents or non-residents.
 Details of shareholders are not publicly disclosed.